evcc-io/evcc/README.md

 ./evcc
 ```

-### Debugging with Visual Studio Code

-To enable a Debugger, follow the instructions in [`.vscode/example.launch.json`](./.vscode/example.launch.json); Remove the comment at the top of the file and rename it to launch.json.

-Afterwards, you can start the debugging from VS Code (<kbd>F5</kbd>)

 ### Cross Compile

 To compile a version for an ARM device like a Raspberry Pi set GO command variables as needed, eg: